-By the end of it, you’ll have good knowledge about this powerful AI-powered image editor, allowing you to make an informed decision.
+This is a detailed Luminar 4 review.
+By the end of it, you’ll have good knowledge about this powerful image editor.

 Luminar 4 is ideal for those who don’t want to get into manual photo editing and prefer to get great results quickly.